awsdocs/amazon-s3-userguide/doc_source/metrics-configurations-filter.md

 When you configure CloudWatch metrics, you can create a filter for all the objects in your bucket or you can filter the configuration into groups of related objects within a single bucket\.
 You can filter objects in a bucket for inclusion in a metrics configuration based on one or more of the following elements:
 + **Object key name prefix** – Although the Amazon S3 data model is a flat structure, you can infer hierarchy by using a prefix\.
 The Amazon S3 console supports these prefixes with the concept of folders\.
 If you filter by prefix, objects that have the same prefix are included in the metrics configuration\.
 + **Tag** – You can add tags, which are key\-value name pairs, to objects\.
 Tags help you find and organize objects easily\.
-You can also use tags as a filter for metrics configurations\.
+You can also use tags as filters for metrics configurations\.

 If you specify a filter, only requests that operate on single objects can match the filter and be included in the reported metrics\.
 Requests like [Delete Multiple Objects](https://docs.aws.amazon.com/AmazonS3/latest/API/multiobjectdeleteapi.html) and `List` requests don't return any metrics for configurations with filters\.